enriquedevs/shopping-etl/README.md

 `pip install -r ./requirements.txt`

+The ETL Scripts are written on Python 3.

 ## OS Environment Variables

 To run successfully the ETL scripts it is needed to setup the following OS Environment Variables: